-Author has written 9 stories for Harry Potter, Buffy: The Vampire Slayer, Avengers, Cthulhu Mythos, and Angel.
+Author has written 10 stories for Harry Potter, Buffy: The Vampire Slayer, Avengers, Angel, Agents of S.H.I.E.L.D., and Stargate: SG-1.

 A quick biography.
 I'm Jack.
-I've done a lot of things in my life (husband, father, son, soldier, author, game designer), and now I'm a chef.
+I've done a lot of things in my life (husband, father, son, soldier, author, chef, game designer), and now I'm retired.
 I wasn't always.
 I’m old enough to remember watching Neil Armstrong take his famous one small step, and have very clear memories of Nixon resigning.
 I have raised five kids on my own and I wish it were otherwise...
 I miss her greatly, as do my sons and daughters... but you don't always get what you want.
 But if you try sometimes, you just might find you get what you need.

 And if you don't get that reference, you're younger than I am by a fair bit.